Som-Energia/plantmonitor/README.md

 CREATE EXTENSION IF NOT EXISTS timescaledb CASCADE;
 ```

-To apply migrations the database
+To apply migrations to the database

 ```bash
 yoyo apply -d postgres://postgres:mypassword@localhost/plants ORM/yoyo